tmkneiske/pandapipes-homepage/_pages/references.md

 ## Citing pandapipes <a name="citing"></a>

-A paper describing pandapipes has been published in the [Special Issue "Developing Multi-Energy Systems: Technologies, Methods and Models" of the MDPI Journal Sustainability](https://www.mdpi.com/journal/sustainability/special_issues/Multi-Energy_Systems).
+A paper describing pandapipes and how it is used for the simulation of multi-energy grids has been published in the [Special Issue "Developing Multi-Energy Systems: Technologies, Methods and Models" of the MDPI Journal Sustainability](https://www.mdpi.com/journal/sustainability/special_issues/Multi-Energy_Systems).
 Please acknowledge the usage of pandapipes by citing this paper: